-Quantong has a public hall and a recreation reserve.
-The Quantong Recreation Reserve provides critical access to open space in the region.
-The river frontage is an important natural area in this locality.
+- Quantong has a public hall and a recreation reserve.
+The Quantong Recreation Reserve provides critical access to open space in the region. - The Wimmera River frontage, co-managed by DELWP and BGLC, and is very significant to Traditional Owners.
+There are numerous cultural sites along the river frontage and significant environmental values.

-- The open space audit and assessment has shown an adequate supply of both sports grounds and recreation spaces in Quantong. - Given the declining population forecast for Quantong, the current adequate provision of open space, continue to maintain the existing open spaces within this region. - Strategically acquire land along the river to ensure public open space access to existing natural assets and waterways. - Aim to reduce detrimental impacts on the river and its surrounds in any future activities along the riverfront. - Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration. - Consider flood data when resolving any future developments in the area.
+- Support DELWP and BGLC as land managers of the Wimmera River to improve the protection of the cultural and environmental values of the river that are in poor condition due to impacts of inappropriate recreation activities - especially four wheel driving. - Strategically acquire land along the river to ensure public open space access to existing natural assets and waterways. - Enhance the river environs to provide for opportunities for increased biodiversity and habitat restoration. - Consider flood data when resolving any future developments in the area.